CallToPowerLegacy/Synchronize.js/README.md

 Attention
 ---------
 - Chrome/Chromium and Opera (15+) [4] only initialize all video displays properly when the video sources are different per video tag [5, 6]
-- for the Synchronize.js-examples to work you have to download the videos and customize the index.html files.
+- for the Synchronize.js examples to work you have to download the videos and customize the index.html files.
-- the buffer checker is currently not working in Chrome, please trigger the event "sjs:stopBufferChecker" when Chrome has been detected
 - some of the events may never be thrown + some of the functions may not be available in the minified production version: Uglify will remove "dead"/unused code

 ---